 See in Glossary appears to be self-illuminated.

 Emissive materials are usually used on GameObjects where some part should appear to be lit up from inside, such as the screen of a monitor, the disc brakes of a car braking at high speed, glowing buttons on a control panel, or a monster’s eyes which are visible in the dark.

 You can define basic emissive materials with a single color and emission level.
 To enable the Emission property, tick the Emission checkbox.
 This enables the Color and Global Illumination sub-properties.
 Click the Color box to open the HDR Color panel.
 Here you can alter the color of the illumination and the intensity of the emission:

 GameObjects that use these materials appear to remain bright even in dark areas of your Scene.

 As well as simple control over emission using a flat color and brightness setting, you can assign an emission map to this parameter.
 As with the other texture map parameters, this gives you much finer control over which areas of your material appear to emit light.

-If a texture map is assigned, the full colour values of the texture are used for the emission colour and brightness.
+If a texture map is assigned, the full color values of the texture are used for the emission color and brightness.
 The emission value numeric field remains, which you can use as a multiplier to boost or reduce the overall emission level of your material.

-As well as the emission colour and brightness, the Emission parameter has a Global Illumination setting, allowing you to specify how the apparent light emitted from this material will affect the contextual lighting of other nearby objects.
-There are three options
+As well as the emission color and brightness, the Emission parameter has a Global Illumination setting, allowing you to specify how the apparent light emitted from this material affects the contextual lighting of other nearby GameObjects.
+There are two options

-Baked - The emissive light from this material will be baked into the static lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
+Baked - The emissive light from this material is baked into the static lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info

-See in Glossary for the scene, so other nearby static objects will appear to be lit by this material, but dynamic objects will not be affected.
+See in Glossary for the Scene, so other nearby static GameObjects appear to be lit by this material, but dynamic GameObjects are affected.